-Jolly Breezes have a tall ship whale watching boat.
-This is possibly the most comfortable of all the whale watching options and they even serve lunch!
-There is a bit of a pirate theme going on so this is also the perfect option if you are travelling with kids.
+Jolly Breeze Saint Andrews has a tall ship whale watching boat.
+This is possibly the most comfortable of all the whale watching options and they even serve lunch.
+Jolly Breeze’s has a bit of a pirate theme going on so this is also the perfect option if you are travelling with kids.

 Island Quest Marine also operates one of the best known larger boat whale watching cruises in St Andrews.
 This family-owned and operated company offers a very comfortable experience and have an onboard touch and feel tank so also great for kids.

-Also, as they are large you may be in one corner of the boat and a whale pops up in the other corner.
+Also, as these boats are large you may be in one corner of the boat and a whale pops up in the other corner.
 By the time you’ve moved the whale will most likely be gone.
-So this is definitely not the best option for keen photographers.
+So large boats are definitely not the best whale watching option for keen photographers.

-The Island Quest boar has two levels.
+The Island Quest Marine St Andrews boat has two levels.
 I thought the upstairs deck was best for visibility but this is limited to a maximum of 14 guests at any one time.
-The people on this deck are rotated downstairs halfway through the trip.
+The people on Island Quest Marine upstairs deck are rotated downstairs halfway through the trip.

-I saw several finbacks and minke whales but at a distance.
+I saw several finbacks and minke whales on my Island Quest Marine Whale Watching tour but at a distance.
 They did move around which was nice to see.

 The suit will protect you from getting wet but most importantly it will act as your life jacket if you fall in.
 Zodiac’s don’t carry life jackets as there is no room, therefore, the suit is necessary.
 The suit can essentially turn into a flotation device.

 Also, it is VERY cold when the zodiacs are running at full speed.
-I was on my whale watching tour in mid-July and it was nearly 30 degrees and I was only just comfortable with the suit completely done up out on the Zodiac.
+I was on my Fundy Tide Runners whale watching tour in mid-July and it was nearly 30 degrees and I was only just comfortable with the suit completely done up out on the Zodiac.

-This was by far my best whale watching experience in St Andrews!
+Fundy Tide Runners St Andrews was by far my best whale watching experience in New Brunswick!
 We went in search of humpback whales and boy did we find them!
-I saw multiple humpback whales breaching and even managed to get a photo of one in focus (a dream come true for me!).
-I also got lots of photos of tails and slapping.
+I saw multiple humpback whales breaching and even managed to get a photo of one in focus (a dream come true for me).

 It was great that I had this experience with Fundy Tide Runners but I think all of the St Andrews whale watching companies are excellent.
-The other operators I mention in this post were also out with the humpbacks so would have had similar viewings.
+The other whale watching tour operators I mention in this post were also out with the humpback whales so would have had similar viewings.
 It is more about finding the type of boat trip that works for your needs.

 I took a second Zodiac cruise with Jolly Breezes.
-Their zodiac boats are bigger and more comfortable as they have actual seats with springs (with Fundy Tide Runner boats you will be sitting on the side of the boat so to speak).
-And they also have a toilet – even though it is like a yoga move getting in and out of it!
+Jolly Breeze zodiac boats are bigger and more comfortable as they have actual seats with springs (with Fundy Tide Runner whale watching boats you will be sitting on the side of the boat so to speak).
+And they also have a toilet – even though it is like a yoga move getting in and out of it.

-I only saw finbacks and minke whales on the tour with Jolly Breezes but the weather was really quite rubbish so I doubt any cruise saw anything that afternoon.
+I only saw finbacks and minke whales on my Jolly Breeze whale watching tour but the weather was really quite rubbish so I doubt any cruise saw anything that afternoon.

-However, my Campobello Island Whale Watching tour wasn’t to be as the weather took quite the turn.
-It was really quite shocking to see how much the weather can change across a day in this area of the world!
+However, my whale watching Campobello island tour wasn’t to be as the weather took quite the turn.
+It was really quite shocking to see how much the weather can change across a day in this area of the world.
 The morning on Campobello Island touring around was lovely.

 I was booked for a 1330 boat trip with Island cruises.
 Around 1230 thunder and mega rain began so the tour was cancelled.
-At one point I was concerned I wouldn’t get off Campobello for the night!
-I then went on a 1630 tour which left from Campobello Island but took me back to St Andrew’s.
-By 1730 it was blue skies and sunshine!
+At one point I was concerned I wouldn’t get off Campobello for the night.

 A few words on Photographing Whales

 This is not a time for phone photography unless you have one of those zooms on your phone.
-To get a good, in-focus shot you will need a serious camera.
-I took my Nikon Digital SLR and managed to get some good shots.
+To get a good, in-focus shot of whales you will need a serious camera.
+I took my Nikon Digital SLR and managed to get some good shots of the whales.
 The same applies when it comes to video.

-Unlike when I was in South Africa watching whales, the whales were nowhere near as close to the boat.
+Unlike when I was in South Africa watching whales, the Bay of Fundy whales were nowhere near as close to the boat.
 We did get some very close humpbacks on one of the trips but I think that was pretty lucky – particularly with the 100m rule.